| Read Time: 6 minutes | Personal Injury

 Understanding these elements can help you set realistic expectations and make informed choices throughout your case.

-Key Stages in a Personal Injury Claim
+Key Stages in a New Jersey Personal Injury Claim

 How long do personal injury claims take?
 The timeline for resolving your claim depends heavily on the steps involved in building and negotiating the case.
 Below is a breakdown of each stage.